Damon Jesse Gause

 Damon Jesse Gause (June 17, 1915 – March 9, 1944) was an American military officer who served in the United States Army Air Corps.
 He was captured and escaped from Bataan, then Corregidor.
 He served with the Ninth Air Force and flew with the Hell Hawks.

 Early life and education

-Gause was born in Fort Valley, Georgia in 1915, the son of Duff Adolph Gause (1893–1965) and Jescyne W. Gause (1895–1978).
+DJ Gause was born in Fort Valley, Georgia in 1915, the son of Duff Adolph Gause (1893–1965) and Jescyne W. Gause (1895–1978).
 The couple had two additional sons, Wilson A. Gause (1923–2006) and John Winston Gause (1925–2005).

 Gause graduated from the Martin Institute High School.
 After high school, he attended the University of Georgia.
 After one year, Gause left school to join the United States Coast Guard.

 Career

 In the United States Coast Guard, Gause was assigned to the USCG Cutter Argo (WPC-100), where his main duty was radioman.
 He joined the Army Air Corps to serve in Panama after three years of service in the Coast Guard.

 Following a three-year stint in the Army, he went to work in the oil fields in Colombia for the Texaco Oil Company.
 In 1939, Gause went back to Georgia.
 He again enlisted in the Army Air Corps in 1941 and qualified for flight training at Kelly Field in Texas.
 Gause completed the training and earned his wings as an aircraft pilot and received a commission as second lieutenant.
 He returned to Georgia, this time at Savannah, Georgia to serve with the 27th Bombardment Group.
 He trained on A-24 Banshee dive-bombers.